tensorush/meduza/README.md

 - Generator emits either `.html`, `.md`, or `.mmd` Mermaid class diagram.

-- Convert `.md` or `.mmd` file to `.svg` with Mermaid CLI (see [CD pipeline](https://github.com/tensorush/meduza/blob/main/.github/workflows/cd.yaml#L43)).
+- Conversion of `.md` or `.mmd` diagram to `.svg` with Mermaid CLI ([see CD pipeline](https://github.com/tensorush/meduza/blob/main/.github/workflows/cd.yaml#L43)).

-- Types link to the respective code on the remote (GitHub doesn't support).
+- Type definitions at the 0th and 1st indentation levels are parsed, while the rest are skipped.

-- Types at the 0th and 1st indentation levels are parsed, while the rest are skipped.
+- Types link to the respective code on the remote (GitHub Mermaid blocks such redirections, though).

 #### :world_map: Legend